gabesequeira/CS-330/README.md

 # CS-330
-This is the repository for my CS-330 course at SNHU: Computer Graphics and Visualization
+This is the repository for the course CS-330: Computer Graphics and Visualization at SNHU